 Half Spinal Twist

-This move is a seated half twist with some forward and backward bending of the spine and a nice lateral stretch.
+This yoga pose is a seated half twist with some forward and backward bending of the spine and a nice lateral stretch.
 Gentle twists help massage abdominal muscles in the large intestine to relieve constipation, indigestion and other digestive issues.

 Cobra Pose

-This serpentine stretch is one of the best yoga positions for easing constipation.
+This serpentine stretch is one of the best yoga stretches for constipation.
 Cobra Pose helps treat digestive issues, strengthen abdominal muscles, and clear the digestive tract.

 Deep Breathing Exercises